Madhav-soni131206/BitBites/README.md

-✨ Nutrition Companion A lightweight, pure Python command-line application designed to track health metrics and food intake.Philosophy: This project is built entirely from scratch without importing any external libraries or standard Python modules (like math, datetime, or pandas).
-All logic—including input validation, sorting, and mathematical calculations—is implemented manually.📋 FeaturesUser Profile System: Input and store personal stats (Height, Weight, Age, Gender).Health Calculator: * BMI (Body Mass Index): Calculates score and categorizes (Underweight, Normal, Overweight, Obese).BMR (Basal Metabolic Rate): Uses the Mifflin-St Jeor Equation to determine base calorie burn.TDEE (Total Daily Energy Expenditure): Calculates maintenance calories based on activity level.Food Logger: Track food items, calories, and protein grams.Manual Input Validation: A custom is_number function checks for valid floating-point inputs without using try/except blocks.Algorithmic Sorting: Implements a Bubble Sort algorithm manually to organize log entries.🚀 How to RunEnsure you have Python installed on your machine.Save the code in a file named nutrition.py.Open your terminal or command prompt.Navigate to the folder containing the file.Run the following command:Bashpython nutrition.py
-> Note: There is a small typo in the very last line of your script (__main____).
-Please change it to if __name__ == "__main__": (with two underscores on each side) for the script to execute automatically.🧮 The Math Behind the Code1.
-Body Mass Index (BMI)$$BMI = \frac{Weight(kg)}{Height(m)^2}$$2.
-Basal Metabolic Rate (BMR)The program uses the Mifflin-St Jeor Equation:Men: $(10 \times weight) + (6.25 \times height) - (5 \times age) + 5$Women: $(10 \times weight) + (6.25 \times height) - (5 \times age) - 161$3.
-Activity MultipliersYour BMR is multiplied by one of the following factors to find your TDEE:Sedentary: 1.2Lightly Active: 1.375Moderately Active: 1.55Very Active: 1.725Extra Active: 1.9⚠️ LimitationsData Persistence: Since this is a "No Imports" version (no file I/O libraries used), all data is lost when you exit the program.Dates: The current session date is hardcoded to "Current Session" as the datetime module is not used.🛠️ Code Structureis_number(text): Manually iterates through strings to validate if input is a valid float.update_profile(): Collects user demographics.calculate_metrics(): Performs the math for BMI and Calorie goals.view_log(): Displays food history using a manual sorting algorithm.main(): The central loop controlling the menu interface.
+🥗 Nutrition Companion

+A "Zero-Dependency" Health Tracker built in Pure Python.

+Nutrition Companion is  application designed to help you track your health metrics and food intake.

+The Unique Twist: This project was built entirely from scratch without importing any external libraries or standard modules (like math, pandas, or datetime).
+Every algorithm—from sorting logs to calculating complex metabolic formulas—is manually implemented using raw logic.

+⚡ Key Features

+📊 Instant Health Metrics

+BMI Calculator: Calculates Body Mass Index and categorizes it (Underweight, Normal, Overweight, Obese).

+BMR & TDEE: Uses the Mifflin-St Jeor Equation to determine exactly how many calories you burn at rest and during your daily activities.

+🍎 Food Logging

+Track individual food items with specific calorie and protein values.

+Maintain a running log of your current session.

+📜 History Viewer

+View a chronological history of your logged items.

+Uses a custom-written Bubble Sort algorithm to organize data.

+🛡️ Robust Validation

+Includes a custom input parser that validates numbers character-by-character, ensuring the app never crashes on bad input.

+🚀 How to Run

+Since this project uses no external dependencies, running it is incredibly simple.

+Prerequisites: Ensure you have Python installed on your computer.

+Download: Save the script as nutrition.py.

+Run: Open your terminal or command prompt and execute:

+python nutrition.py

+🛠️ Under the Hood

+Because we didn't use import, we had to get creative.
+Here is how the core tech works:

+1. The Validation Engine (is_number)

+Instead of using try/except ValueError, we built a state machine that iterates through input strings.
+It checks against a whitelist of valid characters (0-9 and .) and ensures only one decimal point exists per number.

+2. The Sorting Engine (Bubble Sort)

+To keep the food log organized, we implemented a manual sorting algorithm:

+for i in range(n):
+    for j in range(0, n - i - 1):
+        if dates[j] > dates[j + 1]:
+             # Manual Swap
+             temp = dates[j]
+             dates[j] = dates[j + 1]
+             dates[j + 1] = temp

+3. The Math

+We use raw arithmetic for all health formulas.
+For example, the BMR calculation logic:

+Men: (10 * weight) + (6.25 * height) - (5 * age) + 5

+Women: (10 * weight) + (6.25 * height) - (5 * age) - 161

+⚠️ Important Note on Data

+This application uses Runtime Memory.
+Because we do not use file handling libraries (like json or sqlite3), your data is not saved after you close the program.
+This tool is designed for quick, single-session checks or educational purposes.